tayu0110/anyxml/README.md

 - validate XML 1.0 document using DTD
 - handle namespace conforming to XML Namespace 1.0
 - build, modify and serialize XML document trees
+- execute XPath and lookup specific node in the document tree
+    - only XPath 1.0 is supported in the current implementation

 ## Parser
 You can use a SAX-like API designed with reference to Java SAX API.